kara-heilemann/EEB5300_KCKH/README.md

 ![Screen Shot 2021-05-05 at 11 07 32 AM](https://user-images.githubusercontent.com/80171724/117163911-1a1ef900-ad92-11eb-9dea-f1970cb64356.png)

 The pink boxes in the above visuals indicate important factors that determine the quality of a genome assembly.
-The best assemblies will have a high N50 value, low number of contigs and a total length close to the estimated genome size of 242Mb.
+The highest quality assemblies will have a high N50 value, low number of contigs and a total length close to the estimated genome size of 242Mb.

  #### **Bowtie2**